NexGenCloud/hyperstack-sdk-go/docs/StockAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiRetrieveGpuStocksRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiRetrieveGPUStocksRequest struct via the builder pattern

 ### Return type